Password protection is just one line of defence against cyber attacks

 “Where there is data smoke, there is business fire.” — Thomas Redman

-After hundreds of people had their login details stolen through a phishing attack (a technique used to deceive users) on a bus company’s Jersey and Guernsey websites, Stafford Slater, Head of Networks and Security at C5 Alliance, discusses how to ensure your data isn’t exposed through the use of vulnerable websites.
+After hundreds of people had their login details stolen through a phishing attack (a technique used to deceive users) on a bus company’s Jersey and Guernsey websites, Stafford Slater, Head of Networks and Security at C5 Alliance, discusses how to ensure your data isn’t exposed to cyber attacks through the use of vulnerable websites.

 At C5 Alliance we believe that data is our clients’ most valuable asset and our role is to help them protect it from those who will inevitably try to take it.

 In the case of cybersecurity our view is that the best form of defence against these types of attacks is to take a proactive approach.
 Security should be run as a continuous life cycle which consists of: